Psychiatry is the branch of medicine that specializes in the treatment of those brain disorders which primarily cause

 Psychology is the study of human thought and behaviour.

-It originated just over a century ago from a tradition of introspective philosophy (trying to understand the minds of others by understanding our own) and is now a ﬁrmly established science.
+It originated just over a century ago from a tradition of introspective philosophy (trying to understand the minds of others by understanding our own) and now a ﬁrmly established science.
 Psychology is studied at school and as an undergraduate course at university.
 It encompasses the study and understanding of mental processes in all their aspects and it has many branches.

 Experimental psychologists conduct experiments to explore the very basics of mental functioning (perception, memory, arousal, risk-taking, etc.).
 Indeed experimental psychologists do not restrict themselves exclusively to humans but study animals both in their own right and as models to understand human behaviour.
-Experimental psychology is generally considered a ‘hard science’ which follows the same scientiﬁc principles of investigation as physics or chemistry.
+Experimental psychology generally considered a ‘hard science’ which follows the same scientiﬁc principles of investigation as physics or chemistry.

 There are several professions stemming from psychology e.g.